gilmour-libs/gilmour/README.md

 ## Specs

-To run the specs, modify `test/spec/helpers/amqp.yml` to point to your rabbitmq server.
+To run the specs, modify `test/spec/helpers/amqp.yml` to point to your rabbitmq or redis server.
 Then, from within the `test` directory, run `rspec spec/*`